chelseybergmann/chelseybergmann/README.md

-- 👋 Hi, I’m @chelseybergmann and a recent CS graduate from the University of Arizona.
+- 👋 Hi, I’m @chelseybergmann and work as a Software Engineer
-- 👀 I’m interested in working as a Software Engineer.
-I have experience in software and mobile development, management, and digital marketing.
+- 👀 I work as a Software
-- 🌱 I’m currently learning the React Framework.
+- 🌱 I’m currently learning Azure Cloud and AI Fundamentals.
 - 💞️ I’m looking to collaborate on new mobile application and software projects!
-- 📫 Feel free to email me at chelseybergmann1@gmail.com.

 <!---
 chelseybergmann/chelseybergmann is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.